Hiring Employees in China: What US Employers Need to Know

 US companies with clients around the world can also use Chinese customer support and call center representatives.
 If your business has this need, you can get people who can work business hours to support your Chinese clients and speak the same language.

-Punctuality is crucial for businesses to succeed, and Chinese culture puts an emphasis on timeliness.
+- Punctuality: This is crucial for businesses to succeed, and Chinese culture puts an emphasis on timeliness.
 However, major Chinese cities are notorious for their terrible traffic, so someone may unintentionally be late occasionally.
-Just like in the US, it’s good to have some leniency, but absolutely address it if employee tardiness becomes a problem.
+Just like in the US, it’s good to have some leniency, but you should absolutely address it if excessive tardiness occurs.

 Even though China spans five geographic time zones, it adheres to a single time zone so that all of China is on the same time.
 Called Beijing Time, it’s eight hours ahead of Greenwich Mean Time (GMT) and 12 hours ahead of US Eastern Time.